kajcol1/kajcol1/README.md

 🛠️ Tech Stack

-Python: My programming language of choice, and I'm well-versed in common libraries like NumPy, pandas, and requests.
+<b>Python:</b> My programming language of choice, and I'm well-versed in common libraries like NumPy, pandas, and requests.
 Python's readability and extensive libraries make it a top choice for a wide range of projects.

 Django Framework: I've dived into web development with Django, crafting web applications that are robust and maintainable.
 From building RESTful APIs to creating user-friendly interfaces, Django has been a valuable tool in my arsenal.